SyberryAcademy/Academy-Rules-and-Requirements/Technical-Interview-Requirements.md

 Your last commit must have a comment 'Last commit' and must be no later than 2h 30minutes after interview starts.

-Please send us an email when finished (to s.vasilieva@syberry.com or academy@syberry.com)
+Please send us an email when finished (to s.vasilieva@syberry.com or academy@syberry.com).

+We promise to grade your solution within 5 working days strating the day of your interview.